rolling stones chronology april 13Chronology

 rolling stones chronology april 13 sao paulo 1998

-Satisfaction/Let’s Spend The Night Together/She’s So Cold/Oh No, Not You Again/Sway/Worried About You/Ain’t Too Proud To Beg/Tumbling Dice/Night Time/Band introduction/This Place Is Empty/Happy/Miss You/Rough Justice/Get Off Of My Cloud/Honky Tonk Women/Sympathy For The Devil/Paint It Black/Start Me Up/Jumping Jack Flash/You Can’t Always Get What You Want/Brown Sugar
+Satisfaction/Let’s Spend The Night Together/She’s So Cold/Oh No, Not You Again/Sway/Worried About You/Ain’t Too Proud To Beg/Tumbling Dice/Night Time/Band introduction/This Place Is Empty/Happy/Miss You/Rough Justice/Get Off Of My Cloud/ Honky Tonk Women/Sympathy For The Devil/Paint It Black/Start Me Up/Jumpin’ Jack Flash/You Can’t Always Get What You Want/Brown Sugar

-April 13, 2013: Keith joins Eric Clapton onstage during Key to the Highway at the Crossroads Guitar Festival at the Madison Square Garden, New York City.
+April 13, 2013: Keith Richards joins Eric Clapton onstage during Key to the Highway at the Crossroads Guitar Festival held at Madison Square Garden in New York City.
+An effortless collision of legends, where loose blues chemistry, mutual respect, and decades of history unfold in a moment that feels both spontaneous and quietly monumental.

 Categories: Chronology